ALOHA!

 Waimea Falls is on the North Shore so you could go on the day of your trip to the North Shore.
 This is a part of the Waimea Valley botanical gardens park and there’s an entry fee.

-See more for your Oahu itinerary: Planning a trip to Oahu waterfalls
+See more about planning a trip to Oahu waterfalls.

 3. Hawaiian luau